bmcphail05/SOC609Final/PITCHME.md

 ---

 4 - The greater strength and number of ties a child has to a particular religion, the greater likelihood the child adopts that religion.

+“To the extent that people have or develop stronger attachments to those committed to a religion in a different tradition, they will convert" (Stark & Finke 2000).

+---

+1 - Parents "channel" their child into situations where he/she develops ties with others.
+This happens both incidentally and intentionally.

+2 - The social ties into which parents channel their child are largely determined by the social ties of the parents themselves.

+3 - The greater strength and number of ties to a religion the parents have, the greater strength and number of ties to a religion their child has.

+4 - The greater strength and number of ties a child has to a particular religion, the greater likelihood the child adopts that religion.
 ---

 5 - Interreligious parents have different network structures than same faith parents.